Titan Web Agency logo

 Inventory management is a cost control issue as much as an operational one.
 Dental supplies rank among the highest variable costs in a practice.
 Software that tracks usage, flags expiration dates, and automates reordering reduces waste and prevents expensive last-minute orders that occur when no one consistently monitors the shelves.

 Call tracking gives practices visibility into something most manage without data: phone volume, missed calls, and front-desk performance.
 If you don’t know how many calls are going unanswered on a Tuesday afternoon, you can’t fix it.
-Tracking call & lead data is an operational discipline that belongs alongside your other daily metrics.
+Tracking call and lead data is an operational discipline that belongs alongside your other daily metrics.

 Building and Managing Your Team